good-idea/sudoku-node/README.md

-# Sudoku with Node
+# Sudoku Node

-A sudoku solving game for the command line.
+A sudoku puzzle game for the command line.

 ## Features